Lucky 13: Mariners top Yankees in extras for tense 1-0 win - WHIZ News

 Castillo allowed three hits and struck out seven in eight innings.

+“That had the look of two aces going at it,” Yankees manager Aaron Boone said.
+“I actually thought against the starters both teams took a bunch of tough at-bats.”

-Matt Brash (3-3) threw two innings of relief to get the win.
+Brash (3-3) threw two innings to get the win.
 Seattle’s bullpen combined for five hitless innings with seven strikeouts.

 Seattle missed chances to end it in the 11th and 12th before finally converting thanks to Torrens.

 Castillo bested Cole by finishing off the eighth and pitching out of trouble in the process.
-Castillo got a groundout from Kiner-Falefa with a runner at third to end the inning.
+The right-hander got a groundout from Kiner-Falefa with a runner at third to end the inning.

 Castillo was the first Seattle pitcher to throw eight innings this season.
 It was his third start against the Yankees in the past month.
 In the three outings combined, Castillo has thrown 21 2/3 innings, allowed four earned runs and struck out 23.